F2fX4553/sibna_protocol_v6/README.md

 ## 💎 The Engineering Behind Absolute Privacy

 Sibna is a reference messaging kernel written in memory-safe Rust.
-It handles the complex mathematics of **X3DH** and **Double Ratchet**, providing a production-ready core for secure messaging applications.
+It handles the complex mathematics of **X3DH** (Extended Triple Diffie-Hellman) and **Double Ratchet**, providing a production-ready core for secure messaging applications.

 ### Key Pillars
 - 🛡️ **Post-Compromise Security**: Self-healing cryptographic state machine.